CP1401/Practicals/prac_01/README.md

 **Write an algorithm** to determine if you can afford to buy an item based on its price and the money you have in your pocket.

 Notice how similar this question is to the UV index example above.
-Your pseudocode should be structurally very similar.
+Your pseudocode should be structurally like the example.
 This algorithm should have included the **decision** (or selection) control structure.
 We will learn more about that soon.